0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

 Alongside food, relationships and health, nature is one of the most valuable things we’ve got in life.
-I’m not sure about you but sometimes nature took a backseat in busy pre-lockdown life; there’s nothing like a global pandemic to remind us of what’s really important.

 We know exercise and being outdoors is good for us.
 Many of us are exercising outdoors simply because we’re not allowed to indoors.
 But what if we all made a conscious choice to surround ourselves in nature first and foremost, with the moving bit happening as a consequence?
 The real health benefits of exercising in nature come when we connect to it, meaning we do things like notice nature’s beauty and engage all our senses.
 We gain perspective, feel happier and are more likely to want to help protect nature.

 NOW is the time to get lost.
 Imagine the following.
 Imagine you are out for your ‘daily exercise’ on a path you’ve walked before.
 You walk with your head down and step forward.
 This walk might have felt like a chore, you might have had to force yourself out, it might be raining, it might hurt, it might be the best bit of your day.
 It might start off as the worst bit but turn out to be the best bit.
 Your mind is elsewhere – financial worries, health worries, the news, your family, daily struggles – your mind is buzzing with activity and you find it hard to be present.
 Your skin feels the weather of the day.